ranyitz/rules-manager/README.md

 - **overrides**: Map of rule names to `false` (disable) or a replacement file path.
 - **mcpServers**: MCP server configurations.
 - **workspaces**: Set to `true` to enable workspace mode.
 If not specified, aicm will automatically detect workspaces from your `package.json`.
+- **skipInstall**: Set to `true` to skip rule installation for this package.
+Useful for preset packages that provide rules but shouldn't have rules installed into them.

 ### MCP Server Installation